shopware5/devdocs/source/developers-guide/plugin-quick-start/index.md

 ![The plugin configuration](img/config.png)

-### Template extensiom
+### Template extension

-Now we have set up the bootstrap so far - but where does the actual template extension come from?
+So far we have set up the bootstrap - but where does the actual template extension come from?

 We already registered the `View` folder and can now create the template in the `Views/frontend/index/index.tpl` template.
-This template is actually an extension of shopware's default `frontend/index/index.tpl` which can be found in `themes/Frontend/Bare/frontend/index/index.tpl`.
-This template defines the whole default structure of the shopware responsive template - and is a perfect place for global extensions.
-As we created a file with the same name, the template manager of shopware will automatically load this template file, when the default index.tpl is loaded.
+This template is actually an extension of Shopware's default `frontend/index/index.tpl` which can be found in `themes/Frontend/Bare/frontend/index/index.tpl`.
+This template defines the whole default structure of the Shopware responsive template - and is a perfect place for global extensions.
+As we created a file with the same name, the template manager of Shopware will automatically load this template file, when the default index.tpl is loaded.

 Now our plugin's `index.tpl` might look like this: